 - Cover Version: He contributed a cover of "Scooby-Doo, Where Are You?" to the tribute album Saturday Morning: Cartoons' Greatest Hits (the same album with The Ramones' breakneck cover of "Spider-Man", incidentally).

-- Creator Breakdown: Girlfriend, Altered Beast and even 100% Fun, judging by some of the lyrics.
+- Girlfriend, Altered Beast and even 100% Fun, judging by some of the lyrics.

-- Dream Team: Sweet seems to have a talent for getting famous musicians to play on his albums - asides from the Altered Beast cast, Van Dyke Parks guests on Living Things, and In Reverse also included famous session musicians Jim Keltner on drums and Carol Kaye on bass).
+- Sweet seems to have a talent for getting famous musicians to play on his albums — aside from the Altered Beast cast, Van Dyke Parks guests on Living Things, and In Reverse also included famous session musicians Jim Keltner on drums and Carol Kaye on bass).

 - Epic Rocking: "Thunderstorm".